Singular Learning Theory

 1 Local Learning Coefficient

-Recommended to me by Rohan Hitchcock:
+Resources recommended to me by Rohan Hitchcock:

-- The upshot is, Jesse Hoogland and Stan van Wingerden argue that we should care about model complexity, and the Lau et al. (2024) local learning coefficient is arguably the correct measure of model complexity.
+- The upshot is, Jesse Hoogland and Stan van Wingerden argue that we should care about model complexity, and the local learning coefficient (Lau et al. 2024) is arguably the correct measure of model complexity.

 - The RLCT Measures the Effective Dimension of Neural Networks